lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 Of course feel free to ping me and I'll try to help.

-Since it already a huge post, I'm going to finish it here.
+Since its already a huge post, I'm going to finish it here.
 At this point we have fully operational cluster with several masters and several minions.
-In the next post I will walk through deploying some basic services like: dns, heapster, dashboards and logs collecting.
+In the next post I will walk through deploying some basic services like: dns, heapster and dashboards.

 ## Problems during deploy
 ### Resetting endpoints for master service "kubernetes"
-After deploing multiple masters I saw this message every minute or so
+After deploying multiple masters I've got this message every minute or so

 ```bash
 Apr 17 11:48:34 etcd01 kube-apiserver[1040]: W0417 11:48:34.571681    1040 controller.go:297] Resetting endpoints for master service "kubernetes" to &{{ } {kubernetes  default  f76faadd-0487-11e6-8614-000c29d236c7 7314 0 2016-04-17 10:34:29 +0000 UTC <nil> <nil> map[] map[]} [{[{10.10.30.11 <nil>}] [] [{https 443 TCP}]}]}